tues/scala-ranger-poc/README.md

  2. Compile your types defined in terms of `ranger.constrained` macro (project `example-types`)
  3. Final compilation of your program using those constrained types (project `example`)

 Steps 1 and 2 require adding Macro Paradise as a compiler plugin.
-Look at `build.sbt` and `project/Build.scala` for reference.
+Look at `build.sbt` for reference.

 It's very likely it would be better to implement Ranger as a compiler plugin.
 However, I couldn't resist the fun of implementing macro-generating macros.
 Please forgive me.